-Your very own referral funnel that will automate how you can receive a customer referral.
+Your very own referral funnel will automate how you can receive a customer referral.

 As a bonus tip, if you want to make this even more effective, send a video message from yourself as part of the script.
 You can send users to a landing page that will play your message.

-13 Ways to Ensure You Get a Referral Every Time
+13 Sure-Fire Ways to Ensure You Get a Customer Referral Every Time

 The most basic rule to obtaining referrals starts (and ends) with a positive customer experience.
 If the experience isn’t positive, you have no hope of ever gaining a referral.

 When you invest time and money into creating a distinct memorable experience for customers, you set yourself above the crowd.
-In doing so, you create the environment in which customers want to tell others about their experience.
+In doing so, you create an environment in which customers want to tell others about their experiences.

 Think of it like stacking the deck in your favor.

-If you’ve invested time and money into creating a distinct memorable experience for customers, ensure they can talk about it.
+If you’ve invested time and money into creating a distinctly memorable experience for customers, ensure they can talk about it.